 The Babani brothers, Kishor and Dilip have been requested to check out some of the better known restaurants in the vicinity and accordingly work out a menu.
 Monthy Serrao volunteered to use her connections with Shabari and Kalinga (should these restaurants be found suitable) as she happened to know their owners.

 Meanwhile, a minor scuffle broke out between Razia Khan and the two most talkative ladies of our group – Bhaswati Bose and Kajal Babani.
-Both were pulled up by Razia for being inattentive during the exercises and at one point, she had to walk up to the two and threatened to spank them in front of everybody.

 Like recalcitrant kids they pointed fingers at one another, only to gang up later after the exercises and rough up Razia (the “teacher”) for picking on them (left pic).
 The latter, laughing her head off, managed to escape, screaming for help – “Dekhiye!
 Dekhiye!
 Kya beinsaafi ho rahi hai!”
 While some men like Sitaram Hivarkar and Ved Prakash Grover sided with Razia, Geeta Sardhana justified the non-stop chatter of the ladies: “If we don’t talk here, when do we talk?”
 Good question!